evervault/evervault-ruby/README.md

 ### Evervault.encrypt

 `Evervault.encrypt` encrypts data for use in your [Evervault Cages](https://docs.evervault.com/tutorial).
-To encrypt data on your server, simply pass a Ruby data type into the `Evervault.encrypt` method.
+To encrypt data on your server, simply pass a supported value into the `Evervault.encrypt` method.
 Store the encrypted data in your database as normal.

 ```ruby
 Evervault.encrypt(data = String | Number | Boolean | Hash | Array)